andrewObrien98/6-CS3450/README.md

 - Password: admin

 Worker Account:
-- Username: john
+- Username: ned

-- Email: john@gmail.com
+- Email: ned@gmail.com

-- Password: john
+- Password: ned

 Customer Account:
-- Username: krystal
+- Username: amie

-- Email: krystal@gmail.com
+- Email: amie@gmail.com

-- Password: krystal
+- Password: amie

 With these credentials you will have access to perform all actions as a customer, worker, or admin in a test environment.